 At Alaska Structures, we recruit and hire top talent from universities and the industries we serve.
 Many members of our staff have advanced degrees, decades of experience, or both.
 We also offer field-tested training programs designed to constantly improve our knowledge, production standards, and customer service skills.
 Our expert team is here to serve you, and we have the technical knowhow and communication skills to handle most if not all design and engineering work by phone or email.
 For larger, more complex projects, we can visit your project site and assist with site analysis, foundation requirements, and design.
 Our field installation teams are knowledgeable, thorough, and work efficiently and professionally with project managers, site directors, and construction managers to ensure that your fabric buildings or camp systems are installed quickly, safely, and to your specifications.
-We also foster strong, long-term relationships with our suppliers.
-These connections help us to provide the highest quality insulation, HVAC systems, transport systems, and environmental control units (ECU) on the market.
+We not only engineer, design, and manufacture the most advanced fabric buildings available, but produce many of the support systems that further enhance or allow our engineered fabric buildings to be used in extreme locations, such as plug-and-playing lighting and electrical systems, energy-saving insulation systems, HVAC and ruggedized environmental control units (Alaska ECUs™), and in-house powder coating, to name a few.
 Additionally, we use third-party firms to test and certify the engineering of our products to ensure they meet our industry leading standards.

 To make sure Alaska Structures attracts the best personnel on the market, we offer our employees a supportive work environment, competitive pay packages, and generous benefits.
 Although our compensation packages cost a little more, their return on investment is improved performance and increased employment longevity.
 More than 90 percent of our executive and management teams have been with Alaska Structures for more than 10 years.
 That’s more than 200 percent higher than the national average.
 About half of our executive team has been with Alaska Structures for more than two decades.
 That’s about four times higher than the national average.
 How many other companies can say the same?